-McGarryBowen has established a reputation as one of the top agencies in the US as a result of an awe-inspiring run of big account wins since the mid-2000s.
-In pitches, its record is virtually unblemished, and even the handful of important accounts it has lost since 2005 have ended up back at the agency again after a couple of years elsewhere.
+McGarryBowen established a reputation as one of the top agencies in the US as a result of an awe-inspiring run of big account wins in the late 2000s and early 2010s.
+In pitches, its record was virtually unblemished, and even the handful of important accounts it lost after 2005 ended up back at the agency again after a couple of years elsewhere.
 It's proof that experience counts.
 McGarryBowen may seem like a "new" agency but in fact its leaders have a long and distinguished record in the industry, dating back to the 1970s.
 McGarryBowen was already established as one of New York's most admired independents when it was acquired in 2008 by Japanese giant Dentsu.
-Since then it has continued to win new clients at an extraordinary rate, placing it high among the fastest-growing agencies in the US.
+It continued to win new clients at an extraordinary rate, placing it high among the fastest-growing agencies in the US.
 It launched its first European offices during 2012, with the rebranding of Dentsu outposts in London and Duesseldorf.
+Further openings in other markets have followed.
+These have occupied much of the agency's time and energy, and new business performance has been somewhat less starry since 2013, though there have still been several key wins.
+It is the lead advertising network within what is now Dentsu Aegis Network.

 Which clients does McGarryBowen handle?
 Find out more from the Adbrands Account Assignments database